segmind/segmoe/README.md

 + Model Can be upgraded by using a better finetuned model as one of the experts.

 ## Limitations
-+ Though the Model improves upon the fidelity of images as well as adherence, it does not drastically boost any particular model.
++ Though the Model improves upon the fidelity of images as well as adherence, it does not be drastically better than any one expert without training and relies on the knowledge of the experts.
 + This is not yet optimized for speed.
 + The framework is not yet optimized for memory usage.